The Chainsmokers Threw A Concert In The Hamptons & Are Now Under Investigation For Breaking COVID-19 Rules

 As we enter our sixth month of battling the global pandemic, much of the world has shut down in an attempt to keep the coronavirus from spreading further.
-In the United States, where the rates of infection continue to rise even as medical professionals do their best to contain the disease, practicing social distancing is still proving to be a problem — even a pandemic can't stop some people from continuing to do whatever they want, including attending a packed Chainsmokers concert in the former epicenter of the coronavirus.
+In the United States, where the rates of infection continue to rise even as medical professionals do their best to contain the disease, practicing social distancing is still proving to be a problem — even a pandemic can't stop some people from continuing to do whatever they want, including attending a packed Chainsmokers concert in the former epicentre of the coronavirus.

 On Saturday, more than 2,000 music fans headed to the Hamptons to pretend like life was normal by turning up to electronic music duo The Chainsmokers and a number of other musical acts.
 The concert was described as the "first-ever drive-in music fundraiser," and the ticket proceeds went to local charities.